Your Guide to Selling Wholesale

 Determining your pricing strategy

 When pricing products for wholesale, remember that these bulk prices need to be, per unit, lower than the general retail price.
 While your profits may appear smaller, you should price goods with unit costs and number of units per sale in mind to make a healthy profit.
-Your aim is to sell products at a higher price than the production cost, whereas retailers price their products for the customer.
+You aim to sell products at a higher price than the production cost, whereas retailers price their products for the customer.

 Like retailers, you should still research your client and competitor market to learn what others are buying and selling similar goods for.
 You also need to identify where, among these competitors, you fit into the market.
-You don’t want to be pushing wholesale goods that are already well accounted for, as this could result in low sales.
+You don’t want to push wholesale goods that are already well accounted for, as this could result in low sales.

 How to sell wholesale products